syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 ### Overriding the control specific keys

-In addition to the common keys, the theme resource dictionary also contains the keys that are specific to each controls which can also be overridden.
+In addition to the primary keys, the theme resource dictionary also contains the keys that are specific to each controls which can also be overridden.
 You can find the keys and the elements to which they are mapped for all the controls in this [link](https://help.syncfusion.com/xamarin/themes/keys).

 {% highlight xaml %}